codacy/docs/docs/organizations/using-a-coding-standard.md

     Codacy will start using the updated coding standard on the next analysis of each selected repository.

+If you stopped applying the coding standard to any repository, Codacy will restore the previous code pattern configurations for that repository.

 !!! tip
     To ensure that all new repositories automatically follow the coding standard, [set the coding standard as default](#set-default).